The Ultimate Guide To Call Centre Quality Assurance

 A healthy balance of metrics and KPIs will ensure that your organisation keeps customer satisfaction and loyalty high, while enabling your call centre to operate efficiently and perform at the highest level.
 The metrics and KPIs that you include in your quality assurance programme, should reflect your answers.

-We live an information-intensive world.
+We live in an information-intensive world.
 By including every metric and KPI under the sun, all it achieves is to make it increasingly difficult to cut to the heart of what really matters.

 Continue reading to see how we take this knowledge and feed it into your template evaluation forms…